drawRect/Instagram_Stories/README.md

 * Manual swipe between stories
 * Left tap and Right tap gestures to switch between snaps and stories
 * If there is no user interruption, it will automatically move to next snap or next story, once progress bar completes.
+* No third party libraries used.
+* Image caching handled using NSCache

 ## Usage
 * Open the project(InstagramStories) folder.
 You can find the Source folder inside.
-* Copy the Source folder and paste it on your project.
+* Drag and drop Source folder into your project.
-* After paste and build, you will get error SDWebImage module not found.
-* Add this line **pod 'SDWebImage', '~>3.7'** in your Podfile and do pod install.
 * In your project use same IGStoryPreviewController.
 * But don't change default code what we wrote inside IGStoryPreviewController.
 You can add code on top of that.
 * Also don't change CollectionView's custom cell.
 Use the same IGStoryPreviewCell.